 Training courses including: Understanding Self-harm, Grief and Bereavement, Autism Awareness, Bullying and Safeguarding Vulnerable Children and Adults, Personality Disorder Awareness.

-Currently also working with Pennine NHS Foundation Trust (Mental Health), Positive Action in the Community (high schools) and supporting undergraduate and postgraduate students (at UCLAN, The University of Manchester, Salford and Lancaster) with mental health issues to overcome barriers to study (seven years).
+Currently also working with Pennine NHS Foundation Trust (Mental Health) and supporting undergraduate and postgraduate students (at UCLAN, The University of Manchester, Salford and Lancaster) with mental health issues to overcome barriers to study (seven years).
 Volunteer Counsellor at The Open Door Centre, Colne (five years).